antoinehumbert/imforge/README.md

 The ImForge library provides a variety of high level functionalities empowering the manipulation of images in Python.

-It works on Pillow images, and used some functions of OpenCv for advanced processing.
+It works on Pillow images as well as OpenCv images (i.e. numpy arrays).

 ## More information